17 Cool Tourist Attractions to Check Out in San Antonio On Your Texas Road Trip

 Mission San Jose

-If you’re interested in history dating back to 1720, you’ll want to visit the “Queen of the Missions,” Mission San Jose.
-Formally known as Mission San Jose y San Miguel de Aguayo, this church is breathtaking.
+If you’re interested in the city’s colonial history, we recommend visiting the “Queen of the Missions,” Mission San Jose.
+Formally known as Mission San Jose y San Miguel de Aguayo, this church, dating back to 1720, is breathtaking.
 If you only have time to visit one mission on your San Antonio itinerary, make it Mission San Jose.

 Mission San Jose